allinbits/atomone-staking-portal/README.md

 The last 3 columns are only available once you have connected your wallet.
 Either Keplr/Cosmostation or Leap or simply entering your public AtomOne address.

-These are your current delegation to that validator, your pending rewards and a list of action buttons:
+These are your current delegations to that validator, your pending rewards and a list of action buttons:
 - Stake (to delegate to that validator): Brings up a form to enter the amount you wish to delegate.
 - Redelegate (to redelegate away from that validator): Brings up a form to enter the amount you wish to redelegate and to select the validator you want to redelegate to.
 - Unstake (to undelegate from that validator): Brings up a form to enter the amount you wish to undelegate.